rotanov/fefu-mmorpg-protocol/README.md

 If `type` is `monster` actor description MUST contain these fields:

-    mobType: <string describing the type of a monster>
+    race: <string describing the race of a monster>

 If `type` is `player` actor description MUST contain theese fields:

     class: <string describing the class of a player>

 for more information about class field see [Player Classes](#classes)

-TBD: list of possible mobType values

 ### Request